 Article creation date and latest article revision

-This product is produced at HONDOUVILLE mill, FR and certified according to BRC-IoP, FSC Chain-Of-Custody company certification "Well managed for, ISO 14001 (Environmental management systems), ISO 9001, and OHSAS 18001.
+This product is produced at SKELMERSDALE mill, GB and certified according to BRC-IoP, FSC Chain-Of-Custody, ISO 14001 (Environmental management systems), ISO 9001, and OHSAS 18001.

 This product is used both for personal hygiene and for industrial processes.
 When used in industrial processes the product might through use be contaminated with different substances.
 This will determine how the used product will be handled / disposed of /destructed.
 The product itself is suitable for incineration.
 If used in industrial processes contact local authorities before destruction.
 When used for personal hygiene it can be collected together with household waste.